Curriculum

 • Our RE policy can be found here.

-• Prayer and worship is a key part of school life and also complements the curriculum and our worship policy can be found here.
+• Celebration of the Word is a key part of school life and also complements the curriculum and our worship policy can be found here.

 • The Shrewsbury Diocese Education page can be found here.